 We get into an argument with a local fisherman sat on the taverna’s terrace.
-He’s quite drunk, in a skewwhiff dirty white captain’s hat, and we debate the price of a trip onto the lake in his boat.
-Eventually for 20 euros he leads us unsteadily down the small wooden wharf and onto his small boat.
+He’s quite drunk, in a skewwhiff dirty white captain’s hat, and we debate a price for a trip onto the lake in his boat.
+Eventually he gives in, slaps the table.
+And for 20 euros, he leads us unsteadily down the small wooden wharf and onto his small boat.

 The lake is quite incredible.
 Green jewel-glass, reflecting a sky holding a few let-loose silver-rimmed clouds.
 Deep and calm.

 The boat chugs us out past the frowning cliffs.
 The old fisherman stops and points up to the high cascading shelf.
 There, next to a hole in the rock which had housed a lone 14th Century monk, is a large, perfect portrait of the Virgin painted on the rock.
 Still clear with deep reds and other colours.
 Like a 14th Century advertising poster.